Dumppiry/dumppi-website/README.md

 ## Quick start

 1. Clone this repository
-2. `yarn` in the studio and web folders
+2. `yarn` in the project root directory
-3. `yarn dev` in the studio folder to start the studio locally
-   - Your studio should be running on [http://localhost:3333](http://localhost:3333)
-4. `yarn develop` in the web folder to start the frontend locally
+4. `yarn dev` in the web folder to start the frontend locally
    - Your frontend should be running on [http://localhost:8000](http://localhost:8000)

 ## Environment variables for local development